Omar-p/learning-notes/aws/aws.md

 even if your code isn't reaching out to any AWS services at all.
 You still probably want the basic execution rule, so we can post logs and metrics for monitoring and debugging.

-Lambda functions need basic execution permissions as well in order to do things like posting logs to Cloud watsh logs or sending tracing data to AWS X-Ray.
+Lambda functions need basic execution permissions as well in order to do things like posting logs to Cloudwatch logs or sending tracing data to AWS X-Ray.
 AWS has a managed policy used for this called AWSLambdaBasicExecutionRole.

 A trigger is generally another AWS service account or AWS entity that invokes your Lambda function under certain event conditions.